marcellobarylli/Recurrent-Parameter-Generation/README.md

 ####################################### add to the end of register.py #######################################
 ```

 3. Create your training script. ('your_training_tag' is decided by yourself.
-And you can get more information for modifying the config from the appendix of [our paper]())
+And you can get more information for modifying the hyperparameters from the appendix of [our paper]())
 ```diff
 cp ./quick_start/resnet18_example.py ./workspace/your_training_tag.py
 vim ./workspace/your_training_tag.py